albin-johansson/centurion/README.md

 using namespace centurion;

 static void run() {
-  // Use Centurion!
+  // ...
 }

 int main(int, char**) { // SDL2 requires this signature of main
-  Centurion c;
-  run();
+  Centurion c; // Centurion is initialised here, automatically closed at the end of main. run();
   return 0;
 }